jayrbolton/zmq-ch4/README.md

 # Reliable Request-Reply Patterns

-Refactored Python code examples with large amounts of comments based on the various patterns from the [ZeroMQ guide, chapter 4](http://zguide.zeromq.org/php:chapter4).
+Refactored Python code examples with comments based on the various patterns from the [ZeroMQ guide, chapter 4](http://zguide.zeromq.org/php:chapter4).

-Finished:
+The patterns:

 * [Lazy Pirate Pattern](/lazy_pirate): reliable request-reply from the client side
 * [Simple Pirate Pattern](./simple_pirate): reliable request-reply using with multiple workers and load balancing